|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This fast-and-easy Croatian shrimp recipe or škampi na buzara, which literally translates to "shrimp stew," can be on the table in about 45 minutes.
+This fast-and-easy Croatian shrimp recipe is flavored with garlic, wine, tomatoes, and a special spice blend.
+Also known as škampi na buzara, which literally translates to "shrimp stew," this dish can be on the table in about 40 minutes.

 Skampi na buzara can be prepared with head-on shrimp, tail-on shrimp, or peeled shrimp.
-But, as you can imagine, leaving the shells on when stewing makes for a delicious sauce just perfect for dipping in crusty bread.
+But leaving the shells on when stewing makes for a delicious sauce just perfect for dipping with crusty bread.

-- 3 pounds head-on large shrimp or 1 1/2 pounds tail-on large shrimp
+- 3 pounds head-on large shrimp (or 1 1/2 pounds tail-on, peeled large shrimp)

 - 1/2 cup olive oil